cblevins/sp23-dig-stud/assignments/final-project.md

 - List of sources, data, and any other material you used for your project

-*Revised final project and reflection due on Canvas by May 10th at 11:59PM*
+*Revised final project and reflection due on Canvas by May 10th at 11:59PM* {: .notice--info}

-## Examples of Final Projects from Intro to Digital Studies (Spring 2022)
+## Examples of Previous Final Projects in Introduction to Digital Studies

 ### Podcast episode on fast fashion (excerpt)